hemantgovekar/YoutubeAddRemover/README.md

 # YoutubeAddRemover
-This chrome extension will remove add in Youtube
+This code is to remove add from youtube